 Elevation Gain: 2,920-ft.

-After descending to the foot of Crater Lake the trail traverses the lake’s right (western) shoreline.
+After descending to the foot of Crater Lake the trail traverses the lake’s right (west) shore.
 Along the way enjoy wonderful views of the Maroon Bells.
-(Backpackers will find designated campsites among the trees on the western side of the lake.)
+(Backpackers will find designated campsites among the trees on the west side of the lake.)

 At the head of the lake vistas open up the valley.
-Watch for waterfalls cascading down the western valley wall along this section of the trail.
+Watch for waterfalls cascading down the valley's west wall along this section of the trail.

 On the east side of the creek the ascent steepens as the path bashes its way through a large thicket of willows and then continues climbing through a landscape of scrub growth interspersed with conifer stands, some of which harbor nice campsites.
-Depending on the time of year you might see waterfalls spilling down the eastern wall of the valley along this segment of the trail.
+Depending on the time of year you might see waterfalls spilling down the valley's east wall along this segment of the trail.

-At 4.5-miles the trail crosses back to the western side of the creek and continues its ascent.
-Soon the last of the trees give way to thickets of scrub willows and the grade steepens as you approach the head of the valley, a large basin rimmed with maroon cliffs and clad in emerald green meadows sprinkled with wildflowers.
+At 4.5-miles the trail crosses back to the west side of the creek and continues its ascent.
+Soon the last of the trees give way to meadows interspersed with thickets of scrub willows.
+The grade now steepens as you approach the head of the valley, a large basin rimmed with maroon cliffs and clad in emerald green meadows sprinkled with wildflowers.
 Be sure to turn around as you climb and take in the wonderful views of the Pyramid massif towering above the eastern side of the valley.

 The trail through the basin’s meadows veers right (west) as it negotiates the rolling landscape.
 Near the head of the basin the path crests a rise and heads southwest toward a low point on the ridge.
 As you near the ridge the way to the pass becomes apparent.
-The final slog through meadows and stiff ascent of the pass gains 800-ft. in 0.7 miles.
+The final slog through meadows on the stiff ascent to the pass gains 800-ft. in 0.7 miles.

 From the top of the pass views extend west to Treasure Mountain.
 Below are the vast meadows of Purity Basin.
 To the northeast the Maroon Bells and Pyramid massifs fill the skyline.
 Belleview Mountain rises along the rugged ridge extending northwest from the pass.

 With proper planning it is possible to cross West Maroon Pass on a day hike and end up at the East Fork trailhead in Schofield Park, 14 miles from Crested Butte.
 (For more information see the West Maroon Pass from Crested Butte trail description.)
-You need to spot a car at the Schofield Park trailhead, arrange a ride (taxi: (970) 349-2620 or (970) 948-9893) or try to hitch your way back to Crested Butte (not recommended on the infrequently traveled road).
+You need to spot a car at the Schofield Park trailhead, arrange a ride (Dolly's Mountain Shutte: (970) 349-2620) or try to hitch your way back to Crested Butte (not recommended on the infrequently traveled road).

 Some folks make this into a two day trip by staying in Crested Butte overnight and then arranging transportation to the East Maroon trailhead for a 16-mile one-way hike back to the East Maroon Trailhead.
-You then need to either walk up valley to Maroon Lake or take the shuttle bus back to Aspen.
+You then need to catch the shuttle bus back to Aspen Highlands.